Riyuze/chatto/README.md

 # Chatto
 A simple chat app with rooms.
-Built using Express, NodeJs, and SocketIO.
+Built using express, nodeJS, socket.IO, and reactJS.